 Most people who test positive to COVID-19 will be able to safely recover at home.
 Find out about what steps you should take and how you can access support.

 Most people with COVID-19 will have mild to moderate symptoms (and some may not have any symptoms), which means they can safely isolate in their own home.

 It is important to monitor your symptoms while isolating at home.
-Use the healthdirect COVID-19 Symptom Check to find out if you need to seek medical help.
+Use the COVID-19 Symptom and Antiviral Eligibility Checker to find out if you need health support.